funkhaus/zoomhaus/README.md

 ***Function.
 Default `false`***

 Override the default `zoomhaus.goto` callback with your own.
-Accepts four arguments: the event, the desired index, the outgoing image, the incoming image, and a bool set to `true` if going to the next slide and `false` if not.
+Accepts five arguments: the event, the desired index, the outgoing image, the incoming image, and a bool set to `true` if going to the next slide and `false` if not.

 ### `grow`